 Time just never stops.
 That’s a good thing, of course, because if it ever does it’d pretty much be the end of all existence as we know it.
 Here’s how messed up time is: the PlayStation 5 actually exists.
-And not only does it exist, but it’s been out for over a year.
-It’s already made its way through two Christmas seasons.
+And not only does it exist, but it’s been out for almost two years.
+It’s coming up on its third Christmas season.
 Meanwhile from my vantage point it feels like it’s been about six months since the PlayStation 4 came out.
 Of course it was actually in 2013, which means it served a lengthy seven-year term as Sony’s console of record before the PlayStation 5 came out, with an extra two years (and counting) of relevance tacked on to the end of that.
 That’s another thing about time: it collapses in on itself as you age.
 If you’re in high school or college 2013 was forever ago.
 Once you’re solidly in your adult years everything washes together into one endless, overwhelming now, where moments from 20 years ago can loom larger and fresher in your memory than something from last week.
 Seriously: time can go get bent.

 I don’t get into arguments often.
 I’m mostly content to let people shout whatever they want no matter how silly it is or how much I disagree with it.
 Except when it comes to Wolfenstein: The New Order, a game I’m downright belligerent and obnoxious about.
 I will yell at you if you don’t like it.
 I will drown you in a hundred copies of the game until you swear your allegiance to it.
 It’s the best shooter since Half-Life 2 and I’ll take on anyone who says differently.
 The game’s combination of powerful gunplay and a thematically rich narrative about a man dragging himself into the arena for one last fight against fate is equal parts exhilaration and tragedy.
 An absolute must-play for anyone who likes games that involve shootin’ dudes.—Javy Gwaltney